reneruano95/self-driving-car/README.md

 - **Road with Lanes**: A road with multiple lanes, lane markings, and borders.
 - **Physics Simulation**: Implements acceleration, friction, and speed limits.
 - **Canvas Rendering**: Renders the simulation on HTML canvas elements.
+- **Help System**: Comprehensive help overlay with controls and keyboard shortcuts.
+- **Keyboard Shortcuts**: Quick access to all features via keyboard commands.

 ## Dual AI Modes: RL and Neural Network